Portland extends city manager’s contract another year

 The council and Mayor Kate Snyder were quick to defend Jennings at the time, saying he was committed to racial and economic justice.

-The new contract, which follows Jennings’ first performance evaluation in three years, provides him with the same $169,812 salary as his current contract, which expires in July 2021.
+The new contract, which follows Jennings’ first performance evaluation in three years, provides him with the same $169,812 salary, plus cost of living adjustments as his current contract, which expires in July 2021.
 It also includes a bonus of $21,170 at the end of the contract extension.

 Jennings, hired as Portland’s city manager in 2015, intends to step down from the position in July 2022.